-GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic oriented goal, objective or programme performance indicator.
-Annual Report tabled in Parliament within National Treasury guidelines and legislated time frames Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-The Annual Report is a detailed report about the institution's non-financial and financial performance information for the preceding financial year; designed in accordance with National Treasury guidelines and tabled in Parliament within legislated time frames Purpose/importance: Explains what the indicator is intended to show and why it is important.
-The indicator is intended to demonstrate compliance with National Treasury regulations and it is important because the report indicates both the financial and non-financial performance of the organisation for the preceding financial year Type of indicator: Identifies whether the indicator is measuring inputs, activities, outputs, outcomes or impact, or some other dimension of performance such as efficiency, economy or equity.
-Output New indicator: Identifies whether the indicator is new, has significantly changed, or continues without change from the previous year.
-Continues without change from the previous year Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable.
-Tabling of the Annual Report to Parliament within the legislated time frames CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated.
-The process entails the collation, consolidation and writing of a draft Annual Report which gets approved by the Manco; AG and the Executive Authority before submission to National Treasury, and tabled in Parliament Source/collection of data: Describes where the information comes from and how it is collected.
-The information in the report is consolidated from the four quarterly reports produced during the year.
-The information is reported by various indicator owners on progress against planned targets Calculation type: Identifies whether the reported performance is cumulative or non-cumulative.
-Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals.
-Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorate: SPPMR Who is responsible for collecting the data?
-DD: SPPMR
+Annual Report tabled in Parliament within National Treasury guidelines and legislated time frames The Annual Report is a detailed report about the institution's non-financial and financial performance information for the preceding financial year; designed in accordance with National Treasury guidelines and tabled in Parliament within legislated time frames The indicator is intended to demonstrate compliance with National Treasury regulations and it is important because the report indicates both the financial and non-financial performance of the organisation for the preceding financial year Output Continues without change from the previous year Tabling of the Annual Report to Parliament within the legislated time frames The process entails the collation, consolidation and writing of a draft Annual Report which gets approved by the Manco; AG and the Executive Authority before submission to National Treasury, and tabled in Parliament The information in the report is consolidated from the four quarterly reports produced during the year.
+The information is reported by various indicator owners on progress against planned targets Non-cumulative Quarterly and annually als. te Directorate: SPPMR DD: SPPMR a